dji-sdk/Mobile-SDK-Doc/source/cn/android-tutorials/P4MissionsDemo.md

 ### Summary

   Congratulations!
 You've finished the demo project and implement the two cool **TapFly** and **ActiveTrack** missions using DJI Mobile SDK.
 It's easy and straightforward.
-You've learned how to use the DJITapFlyMission, DJIActiveTrackMission and DJIMissionManager to implement the features.
+You've learned how to use the DJITapFlyMission, DJIActiveTrackMission and DJIMissionControl to implement the features.

   But, In order to make a cool **TapFly** and **ActiveTrack** mission application, you still have a long way to go.
 You can add more necessary features like showing the battery percentage, GPS signal quality, add a checklist like DJI Go app to check the aircraft status before flying, etc. Good luck and hope you enjoy this tutorial!